 What are the benefits of unemployment and FMLA?

 The benefits of unemployment and FMLA are many.
 Unemployment provides a safety net for workers who have lost their jobs, while FMLA provides job protection and security for those who need to take time off for family or medical reasons.
 Both programs help to ensure that workers are able to support themselves and their families during difficult times.
+FMLA leave can also be used or taken for substance abuse treatment provided by a health care provider.
+Speak to your doctor about your needs.

 What are the drawbacks of unemployment and FMLA?